ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     <terminal-line>Writing manifests/exe.yaml</terminal-line>
 </terminal-animation>
 <div class="note">
-    You can skip this step as it is included also in the run command.
-However, runnning it explicitly helps to check for errors and make sure executable and restart directories are accessible.
+    This step can be skipped as it is also included in the run command.
+However, running it explicitly helps to check for errors and make sure executable and restart directories are accessible.
 </div>

 ### Run configuration
-To run {{ model }} configuration for one internal run length (controlled by <code>runtime</code> in the <code>config.yaml</code> file), run:
+To run {{ model }} configuration for one internal run length (controlled by <code>runtime</code> in the <code>config.yaml</code> file), execute:
 <pre><code>payu run -f</code></pre>
 This will submit a single job to the queue with a total run length of <code>runtime</code>.
-It there is no previous run, it will start from the <code>start</code> date indicated in the <code>config.yaml</code> file, otherwise it will perform a warm restart from a precedently saved restart file.
+If there is no previous run, it will start from the <code>start</code> date indicated in the <code>config.yaml</code> file.
+Otherwise, it will perform a warm restart from a previously saved restart file.
 <br>
 <div class="note">
-    The <code>-f</code> option ensures that <i>payu</i> will run even if there is an existing non-empty <i>work</i> directory, which happens if a run crashes.
+    The <code>-f</code> option ensures that <i>payu</i> will run even if there is an existing non-empty <i>work</i> directory created from a previous failed run.
 </div>
 <terminal-animation>
     <terminal-line data="input">payu run -f</terminal-line>